astrastefania/rust-servo-quantum-talk/README.md

 # "Rust, Servo and Firefox Quantum
 ### The history through a personal tale

-This talk was offered during a Rust Night in Turin.
+This talk was offered during a Rust Night in Turin:
 http://torinocodingsociety.it/events/torino-coding-society-23gen18

 For the slides I used [reveal.js](https://revealjs.com).